Isoparametric foliations, diffeomorphism groups and exotic smooth structures: Introduction

 A singular Riemannian foliation $(M,\fol)$ of codimension 1 is called an \emph{isoparametric} foliation if the regular leaves have constant mean curvature.
 The regular leaves of an isoparametric foliation are called \emph{isoparametric hypersurfaces}, and the singular leaves are called \emph{focal submanifolds}.
 The study of isoparametric foliations on the unit sphere $\sphere^n(1)$ originated in 1930's by E. Cartan and it developed into a very beautiful and valuable theory during the past decades.
 So far the classification in this case has been almost completed by a lot of contributions (for recent progress and applications see for example in \cite{CCJ07,Ch13,Mi13,TXY13,TY13} and a survey in \cite{Th10}).

+Recall that a \emph{homotopy $n$-sphere} $\Sigma^n$ is a closed smooth manifold which has the homotopy type of $\sphere^n$.
+It is well-known (cf. \cite{JW08}) that $\Sigma^n$ is always homeomorphic to $\sphere^n$, but not always diffeomorphic in general, in which case $\Sigma^n$ is called an \emph{exotic sphere}.
+For $n\leq6$ and $n\neq4$, there are no exotic $n$-spheres.
+However, there are finitely many exotic $n$-spheres in infinitely many dimensions $n\geq7$.
+Recently, a remarkable result by Lytchak and Wilking \cite{LW13} shows that regular (i.e., all leaves are regular) Riemannian foliations are rather rare on homotopy spheres and in fact they occur only when the dimension of the leaves is $1$, $3$ or $7$.
+In contrast, there are many singular Riemannian foliations of general codimension on unit spheres (cf. \cite{Ra14}).

-In \cite{GT12} Tang and the author turned to study isoparametric foliations on exotic spheres and showed there are no isoparametric foliations on any exotic 4-spheres (if exist).
+As for codimension one case, Tang and the author \cite{GT12} started to study isoparametric foliations on exotic spheres and showed there are no isoparametric foliations on any exotic 4-spheres (if exist).
 There were also some existence examples presented on Milnor exotic 7-spheres and an example of codimension 1 singular Riemannian foliation with two points as the singular leaves on the Gromoll-Meyer 7-sphere.
 According to these we proposed the Problem 4.4 asking whether exotic $n$-spheres ($n\neq4$) always admit isoparametric foliations with the same focal submanifolds as those occurring on $\sphere^n$.

-In \cite{QT13} Qian and Tang gave a fundamental construction of isoparametric foliations on closed manifolds that admit a decomposition into two linear\footnote{Throughout this paper, disk bundles are assumed linear, that is, disk bundles of vector bundles.} disk bundles of rank greater than 1 over closed submanifolds.
+In \cite{QT13} Qian and Tang gave a fundamental construction of isoparametric foliations on closed manifolds that admit a decomposition into two linear disk\footnote{Throughout this paper, disks are assumed Euclidean closed disks and denoted by $D^n$ the $n$-dimensional disk; disk bundles are assumed linear, that is, closed disk bundles of vector bundles.} bundles of rank greater than 1 over closed submanifolds.
 On such manifolds they first constructed a Riemannian metric so that the canonical codimension 1 singular foliation (regular leaves correspond to concentric tubes around the zero sections) becomes a singular Riemannian foliation.
 Then they constructed a new (bundle-like) Riemannian metric so that the foliation becomes isoparametric.
 In particular, more examples of isoparametric foliations on exotic spheres analogues to those on standard spheres were obtained.
 We remark that, conversely, a codimension 1 singular Riemannian foliation on a closed simply connected manifold gives such a decomposition on the manifold (cf. \cite{Mol88}).
 Therefore, on closed simply connected manifolds isoparametric foliations require no more on the topology than codimension 1 singular Riemannian foliations.